-The amount of material moved by the uprush from breaking waves and that returned to the lake by the backwash need not be the same.
+As was previously described, beach materials are carried up the beach by the uprush from breaking waves and returned to the lake by the backwash.
+The amount of material moved by each of these processes need not, however, be the same.
 It has been found that in the case of large storm waves, the backwash is a more effective agent than the uprush.
 As a result, large amounts of sand may be removed from the beach during a storm and deposited offshore.
 On the other hand, gentle waves tend to move sand back onto the beach.
-The size and shape of a beach is, consequently, constantly changing in response to energy conditions related to waves and currents.
+The size and shape of a beach is consequently constantly changing in response to energy conditions related to waves and currents.
 Thus, dramatic erosion of the beach by storm waves is followed by a gradual rebuilding during periods of more moderate wave action.
 If, however, the littoral drift along a segment of the shore does not provide an adequate amount of sand for the rebuilding process, erosion of the beach will predominate.

-The materials that make up the beaches are derived from the erosion of the lands surrounding the lake.
-The major sources are the sediments delivered to the lake by streams and the material eroded from the lakeshore.
+The materials that make up beaches are derived from the erosion of the lands surrounding the lake.
+The major sources are the sediments delivered to the lake by streams, and the material eroded from the lakeshore.

 In southeastern Wisconsin very little material enters the lake from streams.
-The Lake Border Moraines limit the size and therefore the erosion capability of streams, and most of the sediment of the larger streams is trapped by harbor structures before it can enter the lake.
+The Lake Border Moraines limit the size and, therefore, erosion capability of streams, and most of the sediment of the larger streams is trapped by harbor structures before it can enter the lake.
 Protective structures along the coast have reduced the erosion of the bluffs and further limited the supply of sand.
-In addition, the bluffs are largely composed of fine-grained lake sediments and silty and clayey glacial till.
-A relatively large percentage of the material eroded from lakeshore bluffs is in particles too small to be retained in the beaches and is carried out into the lake in suspension.
+In addition, the bluffs are largely composed of fine grained lake sediments and silty and clayer glaycial till.
+A relatively large percentage of the material eroded from lakeshore bluffs is too small in size to be retained in the beaches and is carried out into the lake in suspension.
 The amount of material supplied to the littoral drift is therefore quite limited, and beach erosion predominates throughout most of the region.
+Reduction of the amount of material supplied to the littoral drift would, therefore, tend to accelerate beach erosion.